Can You Fly With THC Gummies: What The Law Actually Says

 Can dogs at airports detect THC gummies?

 Drug detection dogs at airports are trained to identify various substances, including THC.
 However, their focus is typically on major security threats.
-That said, it’s important to note that trained canines can detect THC.
+That said, trained canines can detect THC.

 Is it safer to fly with THC gummies or CBD gummies?

 Flying with CBD gummies generally represents less legal risk since many CBD products contain negligible amounts of THC.
-Nonetheless, one should ensure the CBD gummies comply with regulations by having less than 0.3% THC, aligning with federal guidelines under the 2018 Farm Bill.
+Make sure the CBD gummies comply with regulations by having less than 0.3% THC, aligning with federal guidelines under the 2018 Farm Bill.